yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    pip install sf-apm-lib==0.1.1
    ```

+2. Make sure the project and application is created in the SnappyFlow Server. **[Click Here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal)** to know how to create the project and application in SnappyFlow.

-2. Add the following entries in `settings.py` file.
+3. Add the following entries in `settings.py` file.

    1. Add the import statements.